Kaiokey/Khair/README.txt

 THIS IS MY README file.
+With Changes.